-Total Man-hours 4,872 486 1,188 3,390 2,352 1,512 1,116 2 Jr./Eng n/a n/a n/a n/a n/a n/a n/a hours rson) staff Sr./Eng.
-24 n/a n/a n/a 12 n/a n/a Average hours (per person) Ship's staff Jr./Off 24 18 n/a 30 n/a 18 18 Sr./Off 24 n/a 18 30 12 n/a 18 017 Sr/Off Jr/Off Sr/EngJr/Eng Sr/Off Jr/Off Sr/EngJr/Eng n/a n/a n/a n/a n/a n/a n/a Participants in Y2017 Ship's staff Sr./Eng 65 n/a n/a n/a 06 n/a n/a ticipan Ship's Jr./Off 29 27 n/a 29 n/a 84 31 Par Sr./Off 7.1 n/a 99 46 106 n/a 31 For year 2017 4 days 3 days 3 days 5 days 2 days 3 days 3 days Course Overview The course, supported by the Swedish Club under a license agreement, is aimed at training masters, officer & senior engineers as well as key shore-based personnel.
+Parti Participants in Y2018 in Y201 8 Ave (pe Average hours (per person) urs in) Training Courses Course Overview Duration Ship's staff staff ัธ Ship's staff ¥ Total Man-hours Sr./Off Jr./Off Sr./EngJr./Eng :/EngJr Sr./Off Jr./ Jr./Off Sr./EngJr./Eng EngJr./ Eng Maritime Resource Management Course (MRM) The course, supported by the Swedish Club under a license agreement, is aimed at training masters, officers & senior engineers as well as key shore-based personnel.
 The course aims to create good teamwork & resource management attitudes and skills that are required to avoid management error-caused accidents.
-This training course aims to improve various competency skills & knowledge of navigating officer for safe conduct of voyages.
-Hands-on practices to gain competence, knowledge & experiences on Ship Handling, Maneuvering, Turning and Anchoring in various conditions and under various effects of controllable forces.
-This training course aims to train the ship's masters and officer in effective bridge teamwork and resource management in various situations as well as bridge operations in emergencies.
-The course also develops our officers communication skills in communicating with a vessel traff service (VTS) using various SMCP's through the VHF and GMDSS communication equipment in our Bridge Simulator.
-This training course aims to keep senior officer and engineers updated on new regulations and information.
+3 days 43 22 23 15 8 - 18 8 3,024 Bridge Team Competency Simulator Course 1 (BTC - 1) This training course aims to improve various competency skills & knowledge of navi gating officers for safe conduct of voyages.
+3 days n/a 38 n/a n/a n/a 1 18 n/a n/a 684 Bridge Team Competency Simulator Course II (BTC - II) Hands-on practices to gain competence, knowledge & experiences on Ship Handling, Maneuvering, Turning and Anchoring in various conditions and under various effects of controllable forces.
+3 days 43 n/a n/a n/a 18 n n/a n/a n/a 774 Bridge Team and Resource Management Course (BTM) and Vessel Traffic Service (VTS) This training course aims to train the ship's masters and officers in effective bridge teamwork and resource management in various situations as well as bridge operations in emergencies.
+The course also develops our officers' communication skills in communicating with a vessel traffic service (VTS) using various SMCP's through the VHF and GMDSS communication equipment in our Bridge Simulator.
+4 days 84 06 n/a n/a 24 2 24 n/a n/a 3,312 Maritime Professional Briefing Course (MPB) This training course aims to keep senior officers and engineers updated on new regulations and information.
 Senior staff from several departments co-conduct this course which covers 1.
 Marine Insurance & Loss Prevention 2.
 Ship Commercial & Cargo Operations 3.
 Port State Control-Ship Inspection & Pollution Prevention 4.
 ISPS and ISM Implementation & Documentation, Paint Maintenance 5.
 EMS Awareness & Shipboard Safety.
-To enhance the standards of watchkeeping at sea as well as in port.
-It is designed to help junior watchkeeping officer to understand his duties on board, and realize their significance It also enables them to make a positive contribution to success of the entire commercial venture.
-To strengthen the professionalism and competence of chief officer and prepare experienced second officer for the chief mate rank.
-Training Courses Maritime Resource Management Course (MRM) Bridge Team Competency Simulator Course 1 (BTC - I) Bridge Team Competency Simulator Course II (BTC - II) Bridge Team and Resource Management Course (BTM) and Vessel Traffi Service (VTS) Maritime Professional Briefin Course (MPB) Office Of the Watch (OOW) and Shipboard Safety Course Chief Mate Course (CMC)
+4 days 66 n/a 101 n/a 24 n n/a 24 n/a 4,800 Officer Of the Watch (OOW) and Shipboard Safety Course To enhance the standards of watchkeeping at sea as well as in port.
+It is designed to help junior watchkeeping officers to understand his duties on board, and realize their significance.
+It also enables them to make a positive contribution to success of the entire commercial venture.
+3 days n/a 51 n/a n/a n/a 1 18 n/a n/a 918 Chief Mate Course (CMC) To strengthen the professionalism and competence of chief officers and prepare experienced second officers for the chief mate rank.
+3 days 16 12 n/a n/a 18 18 n/a n/a 504